-If you follow the tips below you can recover fast, and enjoy Singapore with friends and family.
+If you follow the tips below you can recover fast, and enjoy Amsterdam with friends and family.

 FUELING BEFORE A MORNING RUN